mattaldridge432/machine_vision/README.md

 -Automated litter event detection with video clip exports.

--Please contribute comments, feedback and improved versions so that we can solve the litter problem.
+-Please contribute comments, feedback and improved versions so that we can all solve the litter problem.

 -These programs and any other improved versions can be provided (at no cost) to local authorities (police, local council, county council) as a deterrent for them to use when solving the litter problem.